Published September 6, 2017

-Brazilian foreign exchange student Isabella Brito spent the 2012-13 school year studying at the Buffalo School.
+Brazilian foreign exchange student Isabella Brito spent the 2012-13 school year studying at the School of Architecture and Planning.
 Making the most of her experience abroad, Brito participated in the Small Built Works studio and developed the winning concept for "The Front Yard" installation at the Burchfield Penney Art Center.

 After overseeing the final assembly of the "Front Yard's" projection towers over the summer, Brito returned to Brazil to complete the final year of her undergraduate degree.
-She recently sat down with fellow architecture student, Catherine Maier, to discuss "The Front Yard" and her time at the Buffalo School.
+She recently sat down with fellow architecture student, Catherine Maier, to discuss "The Front Yard" and her time at the School of Architecture and Planning.

 A long way from Brazil, Isabella Brito made Buffalo her home for the duration of the 2012-13 school year and learned a lot in the process.
-The Buffalo School was a big change from her school in Brazil, the Universidade Federal de Goiás.
+The School of Architecture and Planning was a big change from her school in Brazil, the Universidade Federal de Goiás.

-Brito was most impressed by the hands-on, learn-by-doing approach so characteristic of the Buffalo School.
+Brito was most impressed by the hands-on, learn-by-doing approach so characteristic of the School of Architecture and Planning.
 Before her arrival in the program, Brito mostly designed through drawing rather than model-making.
 After her year abroad, she’s a firm believer in designing with your hands: “Architecture in Brazil is not as built- or construction-related.
 Here you have a better notion of how things are built, and you actually get to build stuff.
 It completely changes the way you think about design.”

 Brito’s desire to build led her to join Clinical Assistant Professor Brad Wale’s Small Built Works studio.
 The project for that year revolved around designing the towers to house the world's first permanent, environmentally-responsive, outdoor audio and video installation.
 Taking place on the Burchfield Penney Art Center's front lawn, "The Front Yard" extends the cultural, social and architectural elements usually relegated to a museum interior.